nixworks/public/news/2015/11/27/README.md

 Pirates attacked a Polish-owned cargo vessel off the Nigerian coast and kidnapped its captain and four crew, Polish authorities said, in the first documented incident of its kind in almost year in some of the deadliest shipping lanes on earth.

 ### [A suicide-bomb attack on a Shia Muslim procession in Nigeria's northern Kano state leaves at least 21 people dead. ](/news/2015/11/27/a-suicide-bomb-attack-on-a-shia-muslim-procession-in-nigeria-s-northern-kano-state-leaves-at-least-21-people-dead.md)
-_Context: Islamist insurgency in West Africa, Kano state, Nigeria, suicide bomb attack_
+_Context: Islamist insurgency in West Africa, Kano state, Nigeria, suicide bombing_

 ### [Archaeologists discover four prehistoric Ichma culture tombs in the centre of the Peruvian capital Lima. ](/news/2015/11/27/archaeologists-discover-four-prehistoric-ichma-culture-tombs-in-the-centre-of-the-peruvian-capital-lima.md)
 Archaeologists say they have found tombs that are more than 1,000 years old in a cemetery in the midst of Peru&#039;s capital, Lima.

 ### [China's Shanghai index closed down 5.5%, a drop of almost 200 points in what was its largest single-day decline in three months. ](/news/2015/11/27/china-s-shanghai-index-closed-down-5-5-a-drop-of-almost-200-points-in-what-was-its-largest-single-day-decline-in-three-months.md)
-_Context: China, Shanghai index_
+_Context: People's Republic of China, Shanghai index_

 ### [A new study shows Greece's six-year austerity program is even affecting prostitution.
 Gregory Laxos, a sociology professor at the Panteion University in Athens, told the ''Times of London'' the going rate for sex with a prostitute was 50 euros ($53) when the economic crisis began.
 Now, it's fallen to as low as two euros ($2.12) for a 30-minute session, or to a cheese pie, a sandwich because they are hungry. ](/news/2015/11/27/a-new-study-shows-greece-s-six-year-austerity-program-is-even-affecting-prostitution-gregory-laxos-a-sociology-professor-at-the-panteion-u.md)
 Sex in Greece is some of the cheapest on offer in Europe as six years of financial austerity take a toll.